Bakuriu/feanor-csv/README.md

 Feanor is an artisan of CSV files.
 It can generate complex CSV files or file bundles for examples and tests.

+**Note:** Feanor is currently in development.
+All releases prior to `1.0.0` should be considered alpha releases and both the command line interface and the library API might change significantly between releases.
+Release `1.0.0` will provide a stable API and stable command line interface for the `1.x` series.

 ## Usage